NickKaparinos/Erlang-B-and-C-Calculators/README.md

-# Erlang-B-Calculator
+# Erlang-B-and-C-Calculators
-Calculator for various probabilities in an Erlang B system in matlab.
+Calculators for various probabilities and values in Erlang B and C systems in matlab.